-Learn more about the Risks of Epidurals, Spinals and General Anaesthetics with our new infographic
+Learn about the Risks of Epidurals, Spinals and General Anaesthetics

 It is completely normal, as an expectant parent, to have questions about the risks that come with some of these procedures you may need around the time of birth.
 At Labour Pains we aim to provide you with a variety of resources to help answer your questions.
 During your labour, you may be considering a number of different pain relief options to help cope with labour pains, including epidurals and spinals.